AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - These data are used for automated testing, but you can also use them while developing your module if smaller files helps make development more efficient.
     - You do not need an AWS account to download the test files, so you can use this data before you are granted full access to ScPCA data.

+!!! tip "Log into AWS CLI before running the download scripts"
+    Below, we describe how to use both the `data-download.py` and `results-download.py` script to download ScPCA data and result files, respectively.
+    Before running either of these scripts locally (e.g., not from a [virtual computer](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws)), you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
+    To do this, run the following commands in terminal before running the script, and follow instructions to log in.

+    ```sh
+    # replace `openscpca` with your AWS CLI profile name if it differs
+    export AWS_PROFILE=openscpca
+    aws sso login
+    ```

+    The command `export AWS_PROFILE=openscpca` will define your AWS profile name as `openscpca` for the duration of your terminal session.
+    Defining this variable is helpful because the download scripts also need your profile name to download files from S3.

+    Note that you can also [add this profile definition to your shell profile file](../../technical-setup/environment-setup/configure-aws-cli.md#storing-your-aws-profile-name) so that it will always be defined in any terminal session.

 ## Accessing ScPCA data

 ### Accessing data on the ScPCA Portal